michiganhackers/michigan-hackers-android-app/README.md

 4. Select "Check out project from Version Control"
 5. Select "Github"
 6. Paste the link to this Github repository (https://github.com/michiganhackers/androidapp) and select "Clone"
-7. Get the google-services.json file from an Android team leader and place it in the androidapp/app directory.
+7. Get the google-services.json file from an Android team leader and place it in the "app" directory.
-8. Get the MichiganHackers.jks file from an Android team leader and place it in the androidapp/app directory.
+8. Get the MichiganHackers.jks file from an Android team leader and place it in the "app" directory.
-9. Get the keystore.properties file from an Android team leader and place it in the androidapp directory.
+9. Get the keystore.properties file from an Android team leader and place it in the root project directory.

 ## Contributing
 You will be working in master branch by default after cloning the repository.
 To contribute, you will need to do the following: